progprnv/Hackathon-Winning-Tips-Tricks/Readme.md

-This the only repo u need in hackathons!! ## MALLU EDITIONNN
+This the only repo u need in hackathons!! ## MALLU EDITION

-അറിയിപ്പ് A.ka.
+അറിയിപ്പ് A.k.a.
 NOTE: chatgpt aint harmed in this repo :xd

 # STEP 0 - "THE MOST IMPORTANT THING"